-The average premium paid in Arizona in 2017 was $825 annually, or roughly $109 a month, which is less than the national average of $1,477.
+The average premium paid in Arizona in 2020 was $1,304 annually, or roughly $109 a month, which is less than the national average of $1,477.
 Factors such as the cost and value of the house, its location, the distance of your home from a fire station and the type of dog you own can impact your costs.

 The most common type of home insurance, called an HO-3 policy, is broken down into several categories:

 - Dwelling coverage: This covers the costs to repair or replace your home.
 To get this number, you need to know what the local building costs are per foot.
 Multiply that by the square footage of your home, and you’ll get a sense of how much it would cost you if you make a claim.